MrImmortal09/PB-Cohort/README.md

 within the designated time-frame.

 ## Dates & Times for Group Sessions
-The cohort begins on the 27th October 2023.
+The cohort begins on the 22nd May 2026.
 Note the important cohort program timings:

     Weekly Group Session: Fridays, 8:00 PM to 9:30 PM (IST).
     Weekly Exercise Submission Due: Before Sunday, 12:00 AM (Midnight, IST).